 On October 9, 2019, the Company also sold shares of the Company's common stock to Antara at a price below market value.
 Since the 2020 Antara Term Facility and equity issuance were negotiated in contemplation of each other and executed within a short period of time, the Company evaluated the debt and equity financing as a combined arrangement, and estimated the fair values of the debt and equity components to allocate the proceeds, net of the registration rights agreement liability on a relative fair value basis between the debt and equity components.
 The non-lender fees incurred to establish the debt and equity financing arrangement were allocated to the debt and equity components on a relative fair value basis and capitalized on the Company's balance sheet. \$0.9 million was allocated to debt issuance costs and \$0.1 million was allocated to debt commitment fees.
 The 2020 Antara Term Facility agreement also contained a mandatory prepayment feature that was determined to be an embedded derivative, requiring bifurcation and fair value recognition for the derivative liability.
-The allocation of the proceeds to the debt component and the bifurcation of the embedded derivative liability resulted in a \$2.1 million debt discount.
+The allocation of the proceeds to the debt component and the bifurcation of the embedded derivative liability resulted in a \$2.1 million debt discount, which was de-recognized during the three months ended September 30, 2020.